Skip to content

 Open App

-Not an archive, but a workspace
+Not an Archive, but a Workspace

-Inbox contains everything new that hasn’t been evaluated yet.
+The Inbox contains everything new that hasn’t been evaluated yet.
 This is the list you go through daily or several times a day.
 A full Inbox is normal—it means there’s fresh content.

 Discarded contains everything you’ve classified as irrelevant.
 It disappears automatically after 28 days.
 You don’t have to deal with it manually.